 10. They accept things as they are

-Stressful people go about their day complaining of how everything that is happening is not happening how it should be.
+Stressful people go about their day complaining about how everything that is happening is not happening how it should be.

 They wish for things to be something else all the time.